mmaxence/mmaxence.github.io/content/_index.md

 ---
 title: "Designer at buzzvil"
-description: "Connecting Dots"
+description: "Pattern Recognition"
 date: 2019-07-14T12:01:07+09:00
 draft: false
 ---

 {{% mv6 %}}

-# Hi, I am Max,
+# Hi!
+I am Max,

-## Design thinker managing creativity.
+## Design thinker, managing creativity.

 ### My focus is on <mark>Design Systems</mark> and building the <mark>team</mark> gravitating around it.

 #### I am currently <mark>leading</mark> a talented Design team at [buzzvil](https://www.buzzvil.com/ "Title").
-I also co-manage our inventory mission team and Creative Lab.
+I also co-manage our Creative Lab and led a couple of mission teams this year.
 #### I live in <mark>Seoul</mark>, a truly amazing city I have been exploring for more than 5 years now.

 When I don't design, I <mark>[write](/blog/)</mark> about it, I <mark>code</mark> for fun and combine all that over various [projects](/projects/).
 I also like to play outside. 😛